hpe-storage/python-hpedockerplugin/quick-start/README.md

 Example configuration for secure etcd setup is given in this link - https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/etcd_cluster_setup.md

-## Examples of using the HPE Volume Plugin
+## Examples of using the HPE 3PAR Volume Plug-in for Docker

 To Create a volume